 The reality it is possible to use particle accelerators to reduce nuclear waste to non radioactive elements, but it is expensive.
 You can also start with non-radioactive elements, but the process becomes far more difficult, and again, far more expensive.
 The reality is that while you can technically make nuclear fission reactions waste free, they are simply not commercially competitive if you do.
 Profit before safety and sustainability.

-Clean nuclear: Fusion.
+Clean nuclear: Fusion, one day.

 The nuclear alternative to fission, splitting big atoms into smaller ones, is fusion, which is joining smaller atoms into bigger ones.
 It may sound strange that these two opposite processes can both generate masses of energy, but they can.
 Why not go back and forth, big to little and back?
 Because it is not all fission or all fusion that generates energy.
 Fission generates energy only as long as the atoms are bigger than Iron, and fusion generates energy while the atoms are smaller than Iron.
 With both processes, it ends at Iron, which is one reason there is so much Iron.